 Overall, the review raises questions about whether the system is allowing companies to mislead consumers, investigators said, and recommended that FDA ramp up its oversight.
 The report did not name individual brands or products, and also did not estimate the total number of dietary supplements on the market.

-In response, the food safety agency said it would consider asking Congress for more oversight powers to review supplement companies' evidence proving their products' purported health benefits.
-FDA agreed that the agency should expand surveillance of the market to detect spurious claims that supplements can cure or treat specific diseases.
+In response, the FDA said in written comments it would consider asking Congress for more oversight powers to review supplement companies' evidence proving their products' purported health benefits.
+The agency agreed that it should expand surveillance of the market to detect spurious claims that supplements can cure or treat specific diseases.